 Lunch at Sheila Fleet Kirk Gallery & Café

-You’ll be getting hungry after all the sea air and exercise, so why not drive to Tankerness (15 km away or 20 mins drive) and check out Sheila Fleet’s latest offering?
+You’ll be getting hungry after all the sea air and exercise, so why not drive to Tankerness (15 km away or 20 mins drive) and check out Sheila Fleet’s award-winning Kirk Gallery & Café?
 Housed in an old church, this is a superb place to have lunch or just a coffee and a cake.
 The interior is a lovely mix of the original building and modern quality furnishings.
+Make sure you book ahead!

 There is an amazing menu with some traditional Orcadian recipes such as bere bannock.
 If you have a sweet tooth, the cakes are to die for (we know, we tried them).
 And don’t forget the spacious gallery which shows off jewellery that is influenced by Orkney’s rich history and unique landscape.
 It is also possible to have a tour of the adjacent jewellery workshop.